 Community of Practice (CoP)

-The first SACME Community of Practice (CoP) Webinar: A discussion about what motivates physicians to learn and change practice – focus on social aspects of learning in practice took place on January 31st. f you weren't able to join us this time, you can watch the video below.
+The first SACME Community of Practice (CoP) Webinar: A discussion about what motivates physicians to learn and change practice – focus on social aspects of learning in practice took place on January 31, 2018.
+You can watch the video below.

 "Most relevant learning activities were directly related to patient care rather than motivated by competence improvement goals" (van de Wiel et al 2011)

 How can CPD/CME be transformed to help in developing competent healthcare professionals in the 21st Century?

 Come engage with colleagues and share your perceptions of how physicians learn in practice!